UPDATE: A Research Guide to Ukrainian Law

 The Executive Power

-The Cabinet of Ministers:
+The Cabinet of Ministers shall:

-The main ministries are as follows:
+The main ministries are the following:

 The Judicial System

 Justice in Ukraine is administered exclusively by courts.
-According to the Constitution , courts constitute a self-sufficient authority functioning independently of other bodies or officials.
-The jurisdiction of courts extends to all relations that arise in the State.
-Judicial proceedings are performed by the Constitutional Court of Ukraine and courts of general jurisdiction[xii].
+According to the Constitution , courts constitute the self-sufficient authority functioning independently from other bodies.
+The jurisdiction of courts extends to all relations in the territory of the State.
+Judicial proceedings are performed by the Constitutional Court of Ukraine and Courts of General Jurisdiction.

-The Constitutional Court of Ukraine is the sole body of constitutional jurisdiction.
-It decides on the issues of conformity of laws and other legal acts of the Verkhovna Rada, acts of the President and the Cabinet of Ministers with the Constitution and provides the official interpretation of the Constitution and laws.
+The is the sole body of constitutional jurisdiction.
+It resolves the issues concerning the conformity of laws and other legal acts of the Verkhovna Rada, acts of the President and the Cabinet of Ministers with the Constitution, and provides the official interpretation of the Constitution and laws.